 The films must be historically accurate, and tell an interesting story.
 They should also be innovative and creative.
 Each film should be between 5 and 10 minutes.

-Submission deadline: Please submit your film by March 3, 2017.
+Submission deadline: Please submit your film by April 30, 2020 the latest.

 We encourage participants to submit their entries as a link to YouTube and send it via the submission form on this website.
 If you prefer to send an mp4 file, please send it by www.wetransfer.com to firstname.lastname@example.org.

-- The film has to be in Ukrainian with English subtitles.
+- The film should be in your mother tongue with English subtitles.